rhom6us/fndebrid/README.md

 # electron-redux-proxy

-A store proxy for running over IPC
+A redux store proxy for running over IPC